How to dress like a British Gentleman

 Make sure your knot is right up to the collar of your shirt; nothing looks sloppier than the top button of your shirt being visible.
 When wearing a tie, avoid the temptation to undo your top button.
 If you need to do this, the collar size is too small.

-Belts: Matched With Your Shoes
+Belts: Pair With Your Shoes

 A carefully chosen belt will bring your outfit together whereas a mismatched belt will work against the sophisticated look you are striving for.
 Avoid this pitfall by matching the colour and finish of your belt to your shoes.